-Every airline is focused on operational performance.
-And every airline is already trying to monitor the most relevant performance indicators such as punctuality, regularity or misconnex quota.
+Every airline focus on operational performance.
+And every airline is already trying to monitor the most relevant performance indicators such as punctuality, regularity, or misconnex quota.

 When talking to performance analysts from airlines across the globe, still most of them tell us that they rely on daily or even weekly and monthly performance reports.

-However, there is a possibility to massively boost your operational performance: Visualize and provide your most important KPIs in real-time — to all related staff.
+However, there is a possibility to boost your operational performance massively: Visualize and provide your most important KPIs in real-time — to all related staff.

 As always, it’s all about people and all about psychology.

-So, here are 3 facts, why real-time KPIs will boost your operational performance:
+So, here are three facts, why real-time KPIs will boost your operational performance:

 Employees will be more focused

-There are a lot of psychological studies analysing the effect of how situational awareness improves work and work results.
-Although it is very complex to quantify, all of the studies come to the results, that being aware of a situation massively improves your work.
+There are a lot of psychological studies analyzing the effect of how situational awareness improves work and work results.
+Although it is very complex to quantify, all of the reviews come to the results, that being aware of a situation massively improves your work.

 People love to reach goals

-We love to reach goals, don’t we?
-And trying to reach or finally reaching the goals in terms of punctuality, stability, etc. boost the motivation of your staff.
-However, there’s pitfall — and this one again is psychological: Cause and effect.
-To ultimately boost an employee’s motivation, it is important to directly show the effect (of course, with real-time KPIs :)).
-Although, the human brain is brilliant in many ways, it lacks potential to bring together cause and effect — at least if not directly and timely linked (just think about junk food: We all know that junk food is not healthy, but since the effect is far in the future we underestimate that).
+Although the human brain is brilliant in many ways, it lacks the potential to bring together cause and effect — at least if not directly and timely linked.
+Think about junk food: We all know that junk food is not healthy, but since the result is far in the future, we underestimate that).

-Again, showing the direct effect of employee’s work and reached goals, will boost an employee’s motivation.
-From experience I can tell you it is unbelievable how hard people work to reach the for example the punctuality goal of a day.
+Again, showing the direct effect of employee’s work and reached goals will boost an employee’s motivation.
+From experience, I can tell you it is unbelievable how hard people work to achieve them, for example, the punctuality goal of a day.